Client mTLS authentication

 mtls-auth-inboundpolicy on your route reads the verification result, enforces it, and attaches the parsed certificate metadata torequest.user.data.mtlsAuthfor use in your handlers and downstream policies.

 CA certificates are scoped to your Zuplo account, not a single project or deployment.
-Once a CA is uploaded, every gateway domain on the account will verify presented client certificates against it.
+Once a CA is uploaded, every gateway domain on the account can verify presented client certificate chains against it.
 The policy on each route controls whether unverified traffic is rejected or allowed through.

 Prerequisites